Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the core principles of corporate governance and compliance relating to decision-making processes.
 This involves knowing the procedures for board and general meetings, including notice, quorum, and voting requirements, and the distinction between different types of resolutions.
-Your understanding of company administration and filing requirements is also assessed.
+Your understanding of company administration and filing requirements is also assessed, with a focus on the following syllabus points:

 - the division of decision-making powers between directors and shareholders